Ramit Sethi Tells Us the Biggest Retirement Mistake You Can Make

 Profit and prosper with the best of expert advice - straight to your e-mail.

 “They save for decades, then are afraid to spend their money,” Sethi told Kiplinger in an exclusive interview.
-“If you haven’t built the skill of spending money meaningfully…it’s very possible to spend your entire life simply worrying about money.”
+“If you haven’t built the skill of spending money meaningfully … it’s very possible to spend your entire life simply worrying about money.”

 Keep it simple

 Sethi holds the belief that people should automate their savings and investments and not restrict their small purchases.
 Sethi wrote the New York Times best-selling book “I Will Teach You To Be Rich,” which was turned into a Netflix series of the same name.
-One thing he consistently emphasizes is that retirees should spend the money they’ve worked so hard to amass; otherwise, what’s the point?

 “I’ve talked to retirees with $2 million in the bank who still drive five extra miles to save money on gas.
 They’re often terrified to spend a dime because they’ve internalized 40 years of restriction,” says Sethi.
-“Don’t go out to eat.
-Don’t take that trip.
-Save every penny ‘just in case.’
-But when is the ‘right time’ to spend?
-At 90?
-In a hospital bed?”

 The fear is real

-Spending money in retirement is a challenge for many retirees who, for decades, worked diligently to accumulate savings to live off of when they retired.
 Fears of outliving their money can cause some retirees to experience spending paralysis, which is understandable.
 Thanks to advances in health care and healthier lifestyles, retirement can easily last 30 years.

 The good news is that several retirement spending strategies exist to help retirees determine how much to withdraw during their golden years.
 The 4% rule is a popular one.

-The rule calls for withdrawing 4% of your savings in the first year of retirement, and then adjusting that withdrawal amount for inflation each subsequent year to ensure the money lasts for 30 years.
+The rule calls for withdrawing 4% of your savings in the first year of retirement, then adjusting that withdrawal amount for inflation each subsequent year to ensure the money lasts for 30 years.

-Or there's the bucket rule of spending, in which you spread out your retirement savings across three buckets: short-term, medium-term and long-term needs.
+There's the bucket rule of spending, in which you spread out your retirement savings across three buckets: short-term, medium-term and long-term needs.
 The rule helps you remain disciplined and worry less because you know where your money is and how much you have to spend.

 Other spending strategies include the "Pay Yourself," "Me-First" and "Permission-to-Spend" rules.